Read Thembalami Care Centre and Max Ordman Deaf Association’s news!

 Related Posts

-Rand Aid’s Thembalami Care Centre and Max Ordman Deaf Association (MODA) residents received 160 care bags on 9 December, filled…
+Rand Aid’s Thembalami Care Centre and Max Ordman Deaf Association residents recently enjoyed a brilliant performance by dancers from Afro…

 Rand Aid’s Thembalami Care Centre and Max Ordman Deaf Association (MODA) residents received snooze scarfs from Prestige Clothing Joburg, a…

-Have fun for a good cause at Thembalami Care Centre and Max Ordman Deaf Association (MODA)’s fete in Lombardy East,…
+Celebrating spring was a joyful occasion at Rand Aid’s Thembalami Care Centre and the Max Ordman Deaf Association (MODA) on…

-Read Thembalami Care Centre and Max Ordman Deaf Association’s news.
+Read Thembalami Care Centre’s and Max Ordman Deaf Association’s latest news.